core-wg/resource-directory/point-to-point-responses.md

 > Just to check, is it correct that the anchor in the http link is also to
 > coap://?
 If this is wrong then there is a second example in the same section
 > that also needs to be fixed.

+response:

+This is correct.
+The link's context was originally </sensors/temp> relative to the endpoint's base, and while this is being changed from
+<coap://local-proxy-old.e.c> to <coaps://new.e.c>, the link always points from
+the resource on the EP to the description hosted on HTTP.

 Answers to repeated points
 ==========================